- D+41 22 787 4020

 Charles also has 10 years’ membership on the Board of Trustees of the Dubai International Arbitration Centre (DIAC).

-Charles Kaplan is an experienced arbitration lawyer based in Orrick’s Paris office.
-He has conducted arbitrations on gas pricing disputes, oil production sharing agreements, tax stabilization agreements, international joint ventures, as well as aircraft development programs, in France and elsewhere.
+Charles Kaplan is a highly specialized arbitration lawyer based in Orrick’s Paris office.
+He has conducted arbitrations on EPC Contracts, oil production sharing agreements, gas pricing disputes, tax stabilization agreements, international joint ventures, as well as aircraft development programs, in France and elsewhere.

 Highly regarded in the international arbitration market, Charles is consistently recognized as a key practitioner particularly in Europe, Africa and the Middle East.
 According to Chambers & Partners, clients describe him as an “extremely bright” expert on cross-border matters and praise his “commercial insight and dedication.”
 Ranked among Chambers France’s top International Arbitration lawyers, Charles is said to be “a very good lawyer whose experience in international arbitration is superb.”